themreza/all-antipattern-demystified-blog/README.md

 77:::::**Cargo cult programming** (the Calendar Coder): Using patterns and methods without understanding why.

-78:::::Coding by exception: Adding new code to handle each special case as it is recognized.
+78:::::**Coding by exception**(spagetti , Lasagna , n season pizza , ...): Adding new code to handle each special case as it is recognized.

 79:::::**Design pattern**: The use of patterns has itself been called an anti-pattern, a sign that a system is not employing enough abstraction.